tracyreed/profitwisesucks.com/README.md

 that.
-It turns out this was not only sub-optimal in terms of taxation but it also allowed the opposing attorney in our legal matter to claim that since we accounted for it as owner draw on our taxes and not some sort of theft or embezzlement that is was therefore an authorized draw.
+It turns out this was not only sub-optimal in terms of taxation but it also allowed the opposing attorney in our legal matter to claim that since we accounted for it as owner draw on our taxes and not some sort of theft or embezzlement and that this was therefore an authorized draw.

 This, combined with the fact that Hamby was not shown as a partner on the tax forms (no 1065 filed or K1's issues), allowed the opposing attorney to spend